7th National Handloom Day 2021: History, Significance and Celebration

-National Handloom Day 2020: It highlight the handloom industry and is celebrated on 7 August annually.
-The day also focuses on the contribution of handloom to the socio-economic development of the country and increase the income of the weavers.
+The day also highlights the handloom industry and is celebrated on 7 August annually.
+It also focuses on the contribution of handloom to the socio-economic development of the country and increase the income of the weavers.

 National Handloom Day: History

-In July 2015, the Union government had declared 7 August as National Handloom Day with an aim to generate awareness about the importance of the handloom industry.
-On 7 August, 2015, the first National Handloom Day was inaugurated by the Prime Minister Narendra Modi at the Centenary Hall of Madras University in Chennai.
+In July 2015, the Union government declared 7 August as National Handloom Day with an aim to generate awareness about the importance of the handloom industry.
+On 7 August 2015, the first National Handloom Day was inaugurated by Prime Minister Narendra Modi at the Centenary Hall of Madras University in Chennai.

 Why was 7 August chosen as National Handloom Day?